darfink/vim-plist/README.md

 None!
 Just go ahead and edit plist files.
 Although there are some customization options availabe.

-* Change the plist format used when saving.
-By default it preserves the format the file had when opened (e.g json is saved as json and xml as xml).
-  Available options are: *binary*, *json* and *xml*.
+- Change the display format used when editing property lists:

     ```vim
-    let g:plist_save_as = ''
+    let g:plist_display_format = 'xml'
     ```

-* Set the display format for binary property lists (*json* or *xml*).
+    Available options for this command; *json* or *xml*.
+This does not only control the display format of binary property lists, but also for *json* and *xml* files.
+If the option is set to *json*, property lists in *xml* format will be displayed as *json* as well (but the format used when saving will be the same).

+- Change the plist format used when saving property lists:

     ```vim
-    let g:plist_display_format_binary = 'xml'
+    let g:plist_save_format = ''
     ```

-* Set an overriding display format that is always used for property lists (e.g when you open a xml plist it can be display as json or the other way around).
-  This option overrides the `g:plist_display_format_binary` option.
-Json or xml is available.
+    By default, property lists are saved in the same format as they had when opened.
+If you want to override this and always save property lists in a specific format, you can use *json*, *xml* or *binary* format.

+- Change the filetype used for property lists in *json* format:

     ```vim
-    let g:plist_display_format_all = ''
+    let g:plist_json_filetype = 'javascript'
     ```

+    Vim does not have inherent support for *json* files (it reverts to JavaScript syntax).
+If you do want a specific filetype for *json* property lists, when using a json plugin (such as [vim-json][vim-json]), you can specify *json* as the filetype instead.

 ## Notes

-If you want syntax checking I highly recommend [Syntastic][syntastic] since it has support for property lists.
+If you want syntax checking I highly recommend [Syntastic][syntastic] since it has integrated support for property lists.

 In case you use the `sudo tee` trick for writing to root owned files when using Vim, it will **not** work with plist files.
 This is because the *tee* trick